Florence Logan

 1, 2, 3 Resilient Mushrooms! is a physical storytelling and dance performance for audiences ages 3+ and their adults, featuring live music and audience participation.
 It was created and performed by Florence Logan and contemporary performance artist Hope Kennedy - together they make artistic duo lovebug + worm.
 It was co-commissioned as a 15min pop-up performance by Imaginate and OneRen, supported by the Village Storytelling Centre.

-Our starting point for this project was The Mushroom at the End of the World by Anna Lowenhaupt Tsing, and how she describes the mushroom’s survival as fantastical and fabulous because “how else can we account for the fact that anything is alive in the mess we have made?”.
-We were curious as to how we could translate the complex ideas of collaborative survival, environmental disaster and interspecies care for a very young audience in a way that was intriguing, accessible and somehow playful yet not less meaningful.
-We share writer/artist Janice Pomer’s thinking that nature, just like dance, is a universal, and therefore accessible language, welcoming those for who English isn’t their first language and engaging with non-verbal participants/audiences.
-Although we don’t believe in reducing children/family theatre to an educational tool, we believe it has an enormous amount to offer in ways of development of self, of understanding the world around us, and the relationship between the two.
+1, 2, 3 Resilient Mushrooms! tells the epic tale of the tiny fungal communities that grow in littered roadside ditches in the peripheries of the world.
+To us, mushrooms embody the cruciality of community, and demonstrate resilience that spans centuries.
+Our starting point was 'The Mushroom at the End of the World' by Anna Lowenhaupt Tsing, and how she describes the mushroom’s survival as fantastical and fabulous because “how else can we account for the fact that anything is alive in the mess we have made?”.
+We were curious as to how we could translate the complex ideas of collaborative survival, environmental issues, and interspecies care for a very young audience in a way that was accessible and playful yet not less meaningful.
+We share artist Janice Pomer’s thinking that nature, just like dance, is a universal, and therefore accessible language, welcoming all and engaging with non-verbal audiences.
+We believe dance has an enormous amount to offer in ways of development of self, of understanding the world around us, and the intertwined relationship between the two.
 For children “to imagine themselves a pinecone, or grain of sand on the beach, to consider what it would be like to live in water, soil or sky” is a great practice of empathy, perspective and care for the world around us.
-In this performance, we challenge ourselves to create a story with “landscape as the protagonist of an adventure” (Anna Lowenhaupt Tsing).
+In this performance, we challenge ourselves to create a story with “the landscape as the protagonist of an adventure” (Anna Lowenhaupt Tsing).

 About lovebug + worm: